oussamaelfig/Dictionaries-and-learning-set/README.md

 # Dictionaries-and-learning-set
-- Manipuler des graphes.
+- Manipulate graphs.
-- Utiliser des structures de données d'une bibliothèque normalisée (les conteneurs de la Bibliothèque standard de C++).
+- Use data structures from a normalized library (the containers of the C++ Standard Library).
-- Implémenter un algorithme de parcours d'un graphe.
+- Implement a graph traversal algorithm.
-- Appliquer les graphes à une problématique.
+- Apply graphs to a problem.